Educational-Tools/Linux-Manual/docs/lmde/download.md

 ## Why Choose LMDE?

 !!! info
     This section gives extra details.
-You can skip it if you’re in a hurry.
+You may skip it if you’re in a hurry.

 Here are some reasons why LMDE is a great choice compared to other operating systems:

 ### Benefits of LMDE

-- It uses an LTS (Long-Term Support) kernel, meaning it’s stable and secure for a long time.
+- It uses an [LTS (Long-Term Support)](https://en.wikipedia.org/wiki/Long-term_support) kernel, meaning it’s stable and secure for a long time.
-- It doesn’t rely on Ubuntu but is based directly on Debian, making it more independent.
+- It doesn’t rely on [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu) but is based directly on [Debian](https://en.wikipedia.org/wiki/Debian), making it more independent.
 - The update process is simpler and less likely to introduce experimental changes.
 - It combines Debian’s lightweight and reliable system with a modern and user-friendly interface.